-Melbourne Water is underway with a Request for Tender to develop a new solar farm at the Eastern Treatment Plant in Bangholme, helping to meet our goal of zero net carbon emissions by 2030.
+Melbourne Water is underway with a Request for Tender to develop a new solar farm at the Eastern Treatment Plant in Bangholme.
+The proposed solar farm is one of the many ways we're adapting our operations to prepare for a changing climate, reducing our own carbon emissions and generating more renewable energy.

 The Eastern Treatment Plant was opened in 1975 to serve Melbourne's growing population.
 The plant sits on 1,100 hectares and treats about 330 million litres of sewage a day – about 40% of Melbourne’s total sewage.